Monday, 4 November 2024

 The very young and very brilliant Woojin Lim wrote a silly article titled 'the success condition for protest' some four years ago.
 The fact is, protests are about self-assertion.
 They should occur even if bound to fail.
 Little kids realize this very quickly.
-Make a big fuss about not being allowed to stay up to watch 'the Exorcist' and Mum will decide not to try to make you eat your spinach.
+Make a big fuss about not being allowed to stay up to watch 'the Exorcist' and Mum may decide not to try to make you eat your spinach.
 I suppose Woojin was made to eat his spinach though when he pleaded to be allowed to stay up late to finish reading the Posterior Analytic in the original Greek, his Tiger Mommy threatened to confiscate his collection of books on algebraic topology.

 One type of argument for the justification of protest activities

 is just as shit as every other.
 Protest should be independent of any fucking justification whatsoever.
 It is a different matter that you sullenly acquiesce in what is inevitable.
 What is important is that you established a 'threat point'.
-If you could go so berserk about the demand that you stop shitting on the boss's desk, just think what you would do if he demanded you do some actual work.
+If you could go so berserk about the demand that you stop shitting on the boss's desk, just think what would happen if he demanded you do some actual work.

 has appealed to pragmatic considerations.